Bayesian model selection in additive partial linear models via locally adaptive splines: Discussion

 \section{Discussion}

-This paper proposes a new Bayesian model selection strategy and an efficient estimation method for additive partial linear models, which we call.
+This paper proposes a new Bayesian model selection strategy and an efficient estimation method for additive partial linear models.
 Besides latent variables for model selection, we introduce additional latent variables that select basis functions to reduce a bias by data-adaptively controlling the smoothness of a nonlinear function.
 New prior distributions are carefully devised to overcome difficulties arising in the existing knot-selection methods.
 The resulting Bayesian model selection method, which we call \namenospace, outperforms the existing methods in terms of overall model selection accuracy and computational efficiency.

 The main focus of this paper is on additive partial linear models with Gaussian errors, which can possibly provide a guide towards future research on the models with non-normal errors.
-Thus, the proposed \name method developed in this paper will be generalized to analyze non-normal response data within a generalized linear model framework.
+Thus, \name developed in this paper can be generalized to analyze non-normal response data within a generalized linear model framework.
 Such a generalization can be based on recent studies about mixtures of $g$-priors for generalized linear models \citep{bove:held:11,li:clyd:15}.

+It is also possible to naturally extend MSBS for a nonparametric additive model with multivariate additive components.
+The extension is straightforward if one uses a tensor product of splines \citep{debo:78} or radial basis functions in multiple dimensions \citep{kohn:etal:01}.
+As another extension, one may consider an adaptive sampler for our model selection problem instead of the given Metropolis-Hastings algorithm.
+This may be achieved by using the currently available sampling schemes \citep{nott:kohn:05,ji:schm:13}.